Distant Echoes of the Milky Way's Last Major Merger: Apocenter Pileup: Echoes in the Galactic North and South

 \subsection{Spectroscopic Follow-up of the Outer Virgo Overdensity and its Southern Counterpart}

-Figure~\ref{fig:allsky} illustrates the $d > 40$~kpc outer halo with the latest RRL catalog from \textit{Gaia} DR3 \citep[top panel,][]{Clementini2022}, and our 5D XP sample of RGB stars (bottom panel).
+{Figure~\ref{fig:allsky} illustrates the $d > 40$~kpc outer halo with $\approx 6600$ RRL from \textit{Gaia} DR3 \citep[top panel,][]{Clementini2022}, and $\approx 8500$ of our 5D XP RGB stars (bottom panel)}.
 Several key structures and overdensities are highlighted.
 The Outer Virgo Overdensity (OVO) was first identified by \cite{Sesar2017a} using RRL from Pan-STARRS \citep{Sesar2017}.
 It was described as a strong excess of Pan-STARRS RRL clustered around $(\alpha,\delta) \approx (207,-7)$ at a distance of $\approx 80$~kpc, with a line-of-sight Gaussian extent of $\sim 4$~kpc \citep{Chambers2016,Sesar2017,Sesar2017a}.
+The northern map is dominated by distant arm of Sagittarius \citep{Majewski2003}, whereas in the south the elongated Pisces Plume is prominent \citep{Belokurov2019a,Conroy2021}. {We overlay a polynomial track $\pm 10^\circ$ around $l = -60 + 0.1 b + 0.007 b^2$ to guide the eye along the Plume.
+The origin of the Pisces Plume is uncertain, particularly whether it contains debris stripped from the Magellanic Clouds, or if it mainly represents the dynamical friction wake of the Large Magellanic Cloud \citep{Belokurov2019a,Conroy2021}}.

-Apart from the distant arm of Sagittarius in the north \citep{Majewski2003}, and the elongated Pisces Plume in the south \citep{Belokurov2019a,Conroy2021}, there is another prominent southern overdensity that we highlight in blue.
-This structure is spatially coincident with the previously identified Pisces Overdensity \citep[][]{Sesar2007,Kollmeier2009,Nie2015}, and like the OVO lies in one of the preferred octants for GSE debris.
+Apart from the Plume, there is another prominent southern overdensity that we highlight in blue.
+This structure is spatially coincident with the previously identified Pisces Overdensity \citep[][]{Sesar2007,Watkins2009,Kollmeier2009,Nie2015}, and like the OVO lies in one of the preferred octants for GSE debris. {We delineate this structure with $60^\circ < l < 140^\circ$ and $-80^\circ < b < -40^\circ$, enclosing the previously identified regions of the overdensity.
+Our selection is significantly wider than past surveys of the PO, since the overdensity in our K~giant sample spans a larger swath on the sky.}

 The OVO and Pisces Overdensity are shown in Galactic longitude--distance coordinates in Figure~\ref{fig:ovo_rrl}.
 We color the stars by their angular separation from the Sagittarius stream track \citep{Law2010a}.
 The OVO stands out as a clear overdensity off the plane of Sagittarius, and at almost twice the distance of Sagittarius debris in the plane of the sky.
 The corresponding southern overdensity is weaker and more extended.
-However, these RRL are insufficient to kinematically disentangle and identify populations due to their faintness and consequently large tangential velocity uncertainties.
+However, previously-identified RRL are insufficient to kinematically disentangle and identify populations due to their faintness and consequently large tangential velocity uncertainties.
 We therefore set out to obtain follow-up spectroscopy of RGB stars in both overdensities to obtain 6D kinematics and more precise metallicities for a representative sample of stars.

 In the north, we selected 13 stars from our 5D XP giants dataset that lie within $\approx 5^\circ$ of the OVO with XP-inferred distances of $\approx 70-100$~kpc, bracketing the OVO RRL.
 We applied no selections on XP-inferred metallicity and kinematics for this northern sample.
 We performed a corresponding selection for 16 stars in the south, guided by the overdensity of stars visible on the all-sky RRL and RGB maps (Figures~\ref{fig:allsky} \& \ref{fig:ovo_rrl}).
 Since the southern overdensity is weaker and more extended, we applied selection in Solar reflex-corrected proper motions of $\mu_{\alpha}^\ast > 0$~mas\,yr$^{-1}$ ($\approx 50$\% of the sample) to increase the likelihood of selecting retrograde stars.
 This was guided by the fact that there were two giants in our 6D RGB star catalog (with literature radial velocities) lying in the Outer Virgo Overdensity, and both had retrograde kinematics.
 We therefore targeted stars with similar kinematics in the south, to ascertain if there was an associated population there.
 We account for this selection bias in the subsequent interpretations.